S3ki/Rocket-Feedback/README.md

 #### In the case of a client that is a student leaving a feedback:
 - Open the application
 - Either sign in or create a new user
-- Once signed the user will be given a window where to choose from courses
+- Once signed in, the user will be given a window where to choose a courses
 - Then the user will choose the desired course
 - The course feedback window will open
 - The user will write their feedback and submit it